 Many people are embarrassed that they have it, but it’s actually a very common infection.
-Believe it or not, more than half of the population has had it at least once in their life.
+Believe it or not, more than half of the population have had it at least once in their life.

-3. Know the healthy habits to prevent it.
+3. Know the Healthy Habits to Prevent It

 After getting out of the shower and before putting on socks or shoes, you should dry your feet with an absorbent towel.